jacksonmgrant/Scribe/README.md

 The Scribe frontend implements audio recording, a clean UI, and API integration with the backend.
 The UI is built with React, and audio recording is done with the [react-media-recorder-2](https://www.npmjs.com/package/react-media-recorder-2).
 JavaScript's fetch API is used to communicate with the backend.

 The Scribe backend handles audio transcription, analysis, and user data storage.
 Audio transcription is done using the [Azure Speech to Text](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-to-text) service.
-User storage will be done with MongoDB, and communication to the frontend will be done with [FastAPI](https://fastapi.tiangolo.com/).
+User storage will be done with MongoDB, and communication to the frontend is done with FastAPI.
 Research still needs to be done on which LLM to use for synthesizing notes.
 It will need to have a free tier for API calls to it, and be good at understanding and writing text.

 ### Usage